Stray Kids: Musical style

 Stray Kids' music is inspired by hip-hop, dubstep, heavy metal, electroclash, and dance-pop.
-It has been described as "dark and experimental."
-After the release of the album Go Live, the public and some entertainment media outlets began calling Stray Kids the pioneers of "mala taste music", a name they adopted from the hot, spicy mala seasoning, and became a rising music trend among K-pop boy groups.
+It has been described as "dark and experimental".
+After the release of the album Go Live, the public and some entertainment media outlets began calling Stray Kids the pioneers of "mala taste music", a name they adopted from the hot, spicy mala seasoning, and it became a rising music trend among K-pop boy groups.
 The band's songs initially received criticism for being too "noisy"; with the album Noeasy, they embraced the criticism, saying the term was "something that [they] could use as [their] own weapon".
-During the showcase for Rock-Star, the band's members said they plan to retain their tenacious music with principles.
-Stray Kids said they want their music to be recognized as a new genre, stating in a 2023 interview during the Next Generation Leaders with Time: "The goal is to continuously pioneer new [musical] subjects and to have our music be recognized as a 'Stray Kids' genre".
+During a showcase of Rock-Star EP, the band's members said they plan to retain their tenacious music with principles.
+Stray Kids said they want their music to be recognized as a new genre, stating in a 2023 interview with Time: "The goal is to continuously pioneer new [musical] subjects and to have our music be recognized as a 'Stray Kids' genre".

-Experimental music has been Stray Kids' identity since the beginning of their career, combining genres throughout their discography.
-Their debut song "District 9" is a hybrid genre that combines hip-hop, rock and EDM with frenetic bass, sirens, EDM breaks, aggressive raps and hip-hop dance moves.
+Experimental music and genre fusion have been the core elements of Stray Kids' music output since the beginning of their career.
+Their debut song, "District 9", is a hybrid genre that combines hip-hop, rock, and EDM with frenetic bass, sirens, aggressive raps.
 They attempted a new sound with "Side Effects", a propulsive, EDM-pop hybrid song inspired by psytrance.
-"God's Menu" is said to have a new genre called "mala taste", which is defined as hot, strong and spicy songs.
+"God's Menu" is said to have a new genre called "mala taste", which is defined as hot, strong, and spicy songs.
 In "Thunderous", they used contemporary synths and drops to blend traditional Korean instruments such as the kkwaenggwari and traditional Korean drums.
 "Maniac" is a Middle Eastern-influenced, "powerful" trap song with a bass-synth drop and bird-chirping sounds.
-"Case 143" is a pop song that incorporating a descending chromatic scale, changes in key signature, intense rap verses, and a flexible rhythm.
+"Case 143" is a pop song that incorporates a descending chromatic scale, changes in key signature, intense rap verses, and a flexible rhythm.
 "S-Class" is a hip hop track with boom bap, old school, and pop elements.
 It was mixed between booming rap, thrumming bass, sultry electro, 1990s hip-hop, sparkling pop, and grimy club.
-"Lalalala" is rock-leaning phonk music with a harsh rap tone throughout the song, except for the bridge part, which almost orchestral-like.
+"Lalalala" is rock-leaning phonk music with a harsh rap tone throughout the song, except for the bridge part, which is almost orchestral-like.